web-platform-dx/web-features/docs/publishing.md

 1. For major releases, add a `## Breaking Changes` section up top.
 1. For minor releases, add a `## What's New` section up top.
 1. Click **Generate release notes**.
-1. Find unescaped `<` characters and make sure that HTML elements are enclosed with backticks.
+1. In the release description, find unescaped `<` characters and make sure that HTML elements are enclosed with backticks.

    This regular expression can help: